abem7787/Bbay-ProductSurvey/README.md

         "build": "vite build",
         "lint": "eslint src --ext js,jsx --report-unused-disable-directives --max-warnings 0", "preview": "vite preview"
-6. Laravel + Vite is install, but in case the installation falls short, tap on your termial: "Laravel new" and then tag the main directory to complete installation.
+6. Laravel + Vite is installed, but in case the installation falls short, tap on your terminal: "Laravel new" and then tag the main directory to complete the installation.

-7. Php artisan serve on terminal to begin the program.
-In case you come across this bug: php artisan: "failed to open stream: No such file or directory". composer update instead of deleting the composer.lock file when facing issues,
+7. Write "php artisan serve" on the terminal to begin the program.
+If you encounter this bug: php artisan: "failed to open stream: No such file or directory". composer update instead of deleting the composer.lock file when facing issues.
+8. cd to react folder "npm run dev" on a separate terminal to activate the browser.
-8. Have ethier(xampp, mamp, wamp,) and create a database with mysql.
+9. Have ethier(xampp, mamp, wamp,) and create a database with mysql.
-9. Write "php artisan serve" on one terminal.
-And cd to directory to react folder run dev s
-10. Then write "php artisan migrate" to update tables on mysql.
+10. Then write "php artisan migrate" to update tables on MySQL.
-11. Check the tables wheater they had arrive on your mysql databse.
+11. Check the tables wheater they had to arrive on your mysql database.
-12. npm run dev to activate url on browser.